LTLA/gesel.js/README.md

 // To set the downloader for gene information. gesel.setGeneDownload(file => {
-    const url = baseUrl + "/" + file;
+    const url = gesel.geneBaseUrl + "/" + file;
     return fetch(url, { headers: { Authorization: "Bearer XXX" } });
 });
 ```

 ## Implementation details

-**gesel** uses HTTP range requests to efficiently extract slices of data from the pre-built references.
+By default, **gesel** uses HTTP range requests to efficiently extract slices of data from the databases.
 This allows us to obtain the identities of genes belonging to a particular gene set,
 or the identities of the sets containing a particular gene,
 or the details of a particular gene set or collection,
 without downloading the entirety of the associated refences files.
 Only the range indices need to be transferred to the client - as of time of writing, this amounts to an acceptably small payload (< 2 MB).

-That said, some applications may prefer to download all the data up-front rather than performing range requests for each query.
+That said, some applications may prefer to download the entire database up-front rather than performing range requests for each query.
 This may be more performant for batch processing where repeated range requests would unnecessarily increase network activity.
-In those cases, we provide functions like `fetchGenesForAllSets()` and options like `forceDownload = true` to trigger a full download of the relevant asset on first use.
+In those cases, we provide functions like `fetchGenesForAllSets()` and options like `forceDownload = true` to trigger a full download of the relevant file(s) on first use.
 Subsequent calls to related functions like `fetchGenesForSet()` will then re-use this data and skip range requests.
+This approach transfers more data to the client but is still practical - the default human gene set database (containing the Gene Ontology and almost all MSigDB gene sets) is less than 9 MB in size, which is a tolerable payload.

 **gesel** will automatically cache responses in memory to reduce network traffic across the lifetime of a single session.
 Note that no caching is done across sessions, though users can add their own (e.g., with IndexedDB or the Cache API) by overriding the downloader.